Module 10: Use of vapour control membranes

 One further complication to the above processes can be found in the summer months.
 The temperature gradient is often reversed and the higher temperature is found on the outside of the wall and cooler inside.
 This creates a situation where condensation can form close to the inner face of the wall instead.

-In the UK until relatively recently a vapour barrier was used on the inner face of a timber frame and was thought to prevent condensation formation by simply completely blocking the flow of moisture laden air through the wall.
-However, it has since been found that this causes the accumulation of moisture inside the wall during the summer months.
-The high humidity levels and warm temperatures combine to form perfect conditions for mould and rot to thrive.
-This is problematic to both the timber structure but also to the inhabitants of the building as mould spores are well known to cause respiratory problems and ill health.
+In the UK until relatively recently an impervious full vapour barrier was used on the inner face of a timber frame and was thought to prevent condensation formation by simply blocking the flow of moisture-laden air through the wall.
+However, it has since been found that not only are vapour barriers regularly full of holes which let moisture through during the winter months, they also cause the accumulation of moisture inside the wall during the summer months by preventing moisture escaping towards the interior of the building.

-The answer is to use a layer to restrict the flow of moisture but not to try and stop it, known as a vapour control layer (VCL).
+The answer is to use a layer to restrict the flow of moisture but not to try and stop it, known as a vapour control layer (VCL) or vapour retarder.
 A VCL (ALWAYS used on the inner face of a wall) reduces the amount of moisture passing through the layer to low levels but does still allow moisture to pass, ensuring only insignificant amounts of condensation occur within the structure.
 Additionally, they will allow moisture that is driven towards the interior in the summer months to slowly pass back inside the building.
 This prevents the conditions for mould forming and ensures the longevity of the structure.

-11.3 Vapour control membranes
+Vapour control membranes

-Vapour control can be performed by the many membranes available but it can also be performed by sheet products such as OSB, whose vapour resistance (or vapour permeability) is similar to that of manufactured membranes.
-The benefit of using OSB as a VCL is that it is far more robust than a 0.2mm membrane, is easier to tape and does not require the installation of another layer into your timber frame structure if used internally.
+Vapour control can be performed by the many membranes available but it can also be performed by sheet products such as Smartply ProPassiv or Unilin Durelis VapourBlock, whose vapour resistance (or vapour permeability) is similar to that of manufactured membranes.
+The benefit of using a board as a VCL is that it is far more robust than a 0.2mm membrane, is easier to tape and does not require the installation of another layer into your timber frame structure if used internally.